Kyles of Bute: Tourism

 A trip through the Kyles of Bute was a common feature of a trip "doon the watter" on a Clyde steamer during the late nineteenth and early twentieth centuries.
-As of 2018 the PS Waverley, the last sea-going paddle steamer in the world, still operates a summer season on the Clyde and continues to offer sailings through the Kyles.
+As of 2025 the PS Waverley, the last sea-going paddle steamer in the world, still operates on the Clyde and continues to offer sailings through the Kyles in spring, summer and autumn.
 The Kyles are also very popular for yachting, and there are many sheltered anchorages.

 The Cowal Way, a waymarked footpath between Tighnabruaich and Tarbet, follows the shoreline of the West Kyle, below the A8003.
 The West Island Way, a waymarked footpath on the Isle of Bute, follows the western shore of the East Kyle for a section of its northern loop: this section is along the A886.
 Both routes are officially designated as being among Scotland's Great Trails.

 The Kyles form part of an area marketed for tourism purposes as "Argyll's Secret Coast".